anayjoshi/pong-os/Readme.md

 ## Rules

 The player plays against the computer.
-Note that the computer is always able to hit back the ball.
-The player wins if s/he is able to hit the ball 5 times.
-Else, the computer wins.
+The computer is always able to hit back the ball, so effectively, the player is simply playing against a wall.
+The player wins if s/he is able to hit the ball 5 consecutive times.
 The score is displayed in the center of the screen.

 ## Useful Links for toy OS development